Sequencing Yoga Classes for Routine and Variety

 • Approach your poses from a new direction.
 For example: instead of stepping out to the right, and turning to the long edge of the mat for Triangle Pose (as we do in Vinyasa Flow), try stepping the left foot back and entering the pose from the top of the mat, or stepping forward from Downward Facing Dog.

 • Have resources.
-Have a few favorite DVDs, flowcharts, podcasts or videos that can support your regular practice, and then challenge yourself to a new practice resource each week to stay inspired.
+Have a few favorite videos, flowcharts, podcasts or sequences that can support your regular practice, and then challenge yourself to a new practice resource each week to stay inspired.

 Next month I hope to dig in a little deeper into the foundations of sequencing to look at what informs and inspires a great yoga sequence or class.
 For this month, I hope you enjoy playing with that beautiful balance of routine and variety.